k8ssandra/management-api-for-apache-cassandra/README.md

     OK

-  The cli help covers the different options:
+  The CLI help covers the different options:

     mgmtapi --help